-The activity data saved in your Google Account provides helpful and personalized experiences in Google products, including faster searching and automatic recommendations.
-You can control what activity gets saved to your account, download your data, or delete your activity at any time.
+The activity data saved in your Google Account provides helpful and personalized experiences in Google products, such as faster searching and automatic recommendations.
+At any time, you can control what activity gets saved to your account, download your data, or delete your activity.

 Google doesn’t sell your personal information

 We do not sell your personal information to anyone.
-Advertising makes it possible for us to offer our products free of charge, and it helps the sites and apps that partner with us fund their content.
+Advertising makes it possible for us to offer our products at no charge, and it helps the sites and apps that partner with us fund their content.
 Your personal information is not for sale.
 We keep your data private at every point in the process of showing you ads.
 Learn more about how ads work.

-When you’re signed in to your Google Account, you can use your your Ad Settings to manage how your ads are personalized or turn off personalized ads altogether.To learn more about Google Ads and data, visit our Safety Center.
+When you sign in to your Google Account, manage how your ads are personalized or turn off personalized ads altogether in your Ad Settings.

 Depending on your settings, data like the terms you search for and the links you interact with can be stored in your Google Account.
 This data helps improve your experience.
 For example, your recent activity can help you pick up where you left off with Search.
 Google can also predict keywords as you type and provide quick access to recent searches even before you start typing.

-Without ever leaving Search, you can review and delete Search history from your Google Account, get quick access to relevant privacy controls, and learn more about how Search works in Your Data in Search.
+From the Search settings, you can review and delete Search history from your Google Account, get quick access to relevant privacy controls, and learn more about how Search works in Your Data in Search.
 You can set Search history to be automatically and continuously deleted after 3, 18, or 36 months in your Web & App Activity.